melissa1703/summer25_nlp/README.md

 The main program has been written in [find_suggestions.py], and by default runs a one-layered search using GloVe as the search method and ModernBERT for scoring.

-To select further options for searches please enter the command in the following format: python3 find_suggestions.py <search_1> <search_2> <sort_method>
+To select further options for searches please enter the command in the following format: <br>
+python3 find_suggestions.py <search_1> <search_2> <sort_method>

 The main methods tested over the summer were: